JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

 A basic Kotlin Mobile Multiplatform project consists of three components:

 * _Shared module_ – a Kotlin module that contains common logic for both Android and iOS applications.
 Builds into an Android library and an iOS framework.
-Uses Gradle as a build system.
+Uses Gradle as the build system.
 * _Android application_ – a Kotlin module that builds into the Android application.
-Uses Gradle as a build system.
+Uses Gradle as the build system.
 * _iOS application_ – an Xcode project that builds into the iOS application.

 ![Basic Multiplatform Mobile project structure](basic-project-structure.png){width=700}